 CMOS (complementary metal-oxide-semiconductor) is a design choice in MOSFET fabrication that pairs together p-type (PMOS) and n-type (NMOS) MOSFETs on the same silicon wafer, isolated by an oxide.
 It’s standard to have the same number of p- and n-type transistors in digital electronics design.
 In digital circuits, the general structure looks like the below: The p-part is called the pull up network, and the n-part is called the pull down network.
-We usually have them be on the top and bottom of the transistor, respectively (connected to VCC and ground).
+We usually have them be on the top and bottom of the circuit, respectively (connected to VCC and ground).
 Stick to this.

 Functions and gates